 The following Planning guidance note provides comprehensive and up to date legal information covering:

-Section 319A of the Town and Country Planning Act 1990 (TCPA 1990) gives the Secretary of State the power to determine the procedure for dealing with various appeals and applications.
+In England, section 319A of the Town and Country Planning Act 1990 (TCPA 1990) gives the Secretary of State the power to determine the procedure for dealing with various planning appeals and applications.
+An equivalent power is found in TCPA 1990, s 319B for the Welsh Ministers in Wales.
 This applies to appeals generally, including those which fall to be re-determined after the quashing of a decision on an appeal.
-A determination under TCPA 1990, s 319A must provide for the proceedings to be considered in whichever of the following ways appears to the Secretary of State to be most appropriate: a local inquiry, a hearing or on the basis of written representations.
+A determination under TCPA 1990, s 319A and 319B must provide for the proceedings to be considered in whichever of the following ways appears to the Secretary of State / Welsh Ministers to be most appropriate: a local inquiry, a hearing or on the basis of written representations.